panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 myCat instanceof Cat; // => true
 ```

 But some behavior of `typeof` and `instanceof` can be confusing, especially at the edge case values like `null` or arrays.
+You have to be aware of them in advance.

-Let's see the 5 common pitfalls of `typeof` and `instanceof`, as well some other tips to be aware of.
+Let's see the 5 common pitfalls of `typeof` and `instanceof`, and how to solve them.
+As well as other type checking tips.

 ## 1. The type of null